Two Pakistan Reunions are planned:

 Visit Farnham in Surrey | Farnham's Attractions | Farnham Events | Farnham Hotels

 Archways are the illustrative theme.
 These successive archways at the Tomb of Emperor Jehangir in Lahore are beautiful!
 Arches and archways are a tribal choice: we’ve all seen myriads of archways in the architecture and art of Pakistan, as well as the wider cultures of Islam and Christianity.
 Archways are also a symbolic choice.
 An archway can signify the opening of new perspectives.
 Spiritually, an arch can represent the covenant and divine protection of Almighty God.
 Archways are connectors.
 Arches are storytellers.
-We see a passageway of arches, like in the above photo, converging us to a place of common ground – our shared history, heritage, and love of Pakistan.
+We see a passageway of arches, like in this photo, converging us to a place of common ground – our shared history, heritage, and love of Pakistan.
 In some cultures, passing through an archway symbolizes renewal – leaving the old behind to enter and embrace the new.
 For you, this reunion may be about leaving the past in Pakistan and embracing your current place.
 Maybe it’s simply being thankful for the rich heritage we share, as you stand in the archways between your past, present, and future.
-Or maybe it’s about remembering, appreciating, and re-engaging with Pakistan and connecting with our 'PK/MCS Tribe' in a different or new way, so you can more fully embrace and connect your past with your present.
-If none of these interpretations applies to you, please simply enjoy the photo.
+Or maybe it’s about remembering, appreciating, and re-engaging with Pakistan and connecting with our 'PK/MCS/Mission Tribe' in a different or new way, so you can more fully embrace and connect your past with your present.
+If none of these interpretations applies to you, simply enjoy the photo.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.